 Timeline for application and participant selection

-Applications are accepted until July 9th, 2021.
+Applications are accepted until July 9th, 2021 for participation in the in-person event.
+Applications submitted after that deadline will still be reviewed for acceptance into the virtual program.
 The CHOPS 2021 event will be held September 23rd-26th, 2021.
 Applicants selected to participate will be notified by email.
-We have not yet determined if the event will be virtual or in-person.

 CHOPS participants also receive an application fee waiver for the UW-Madison Graduate School online application.